Straight, wavy, coily, curly. Hair can be described in so many ways, especially for different types of curly hair.

 This curl type features wide, loopy curls about the width of a piece of sidewalk chalk.
 To emphasize the curl texture and keep those curls springing back, scrunch in a curl-defining, frizz-fighting curl cream.

-This type of curly hair is characterized by bouncy ringlets the circumference of a Sharpie marker.
+This curly hair type is characterized by bouncy ringlets and the circumference of a Sharpie marker.
 Type 3B curls are often dry and frizz-prone, so look for hydrating, strong-hold styling gels that’ll keep your ringlets perfectly defined all day long.

 Curl type 3C has tight, densely-packed corkscrews about the circumference of a straw or a pencil.
 Coily hair like this can easily become dry and frizzy, so scrunching in a thick, hydrating, curl-defining styling mousse or cream will keep your corkscrew curls smooth and bouncy.